The Reason You Feel Stuck Might Surprise You (Through a Body-Led Human Design Lens)

 If there’s one thing I want you to take away from this, it’s that movement isn’t always about action.
 Sometimes it’s about recognising the moment of resistance, feeling it fully, and giving it space so that it can pass in its own rhythm and pace.

 This is where the real shift lives, and where you start to see the friction within for what it truly is.
-Click here to enter the reflective space where fixing the problem isn’t the first move—being with it with compassion is.
+Click here to enter the reflective space that invites you to be with your own stuckness in a way that doesn’t rush you to fix it.
+Instead, we simply choose to be with it with compassion and curiosity.

 I’m curious: what’s the story your mind is the loudest about?
 Leave it in the comments below.